kgashok/sortUnix/sortnumbers/README.md

 Modify the given program so that it means the following requirements:

 0. Modify the code so array size is only 4.
-Fill up the array with numbers ranging from 0 to 9 only.
+Fill up the array with random numbers ranging from 0 to 9 only.

 1. Currently, the swap happens whether it is required or not.
 Modify the code appropriately.